Welcome to Northwest Montana

 Surrounded by national parks, forests and protected lands, the Flathead Valley is a gateway to a wilderness area equal to the size of the state of Vermont.
 It’s all within easy reach with options for every age and ability.

 The Flathead Valley

-A surprisingly mild climate invites you outside all year.
-Typical winter temperatures are in the 20s and 30s.
-Summer temperatures usually range from the 70s to low 90s.
+For an area so far north, the Flathead enjoys a surprisingly mild climate.
+Typical winter temperatures are in the 20’s and 30’s while summer temperatures range from the 70’s to low 90’s.